Rockies vs. Blue Jays Player Props Betting Odds

 Tovar Stats

-- Tovar takes a two-game streak with at least one hit into this contest.
-During his last five outings he is batting .227 with two doubles and two RBI.
+- Tovar brings a three-game streak with at least one hit into this one.
+In his last five games he is batting .261 with three doubles and four RBI.

 Tovar Recent Games